julianoctvaz/AnimatedAsyncElementsWithUIkit/README.md

 # AnimatedAsyncElementsWithUIkit

-Firstly, if you dont know anything about the animated elements with UIkit, we suggest strongly that you see the animatedElements.playground, and then, the Garden.playground.
+Inittially, if you dont know anything about the animated elements with UIkit, we suggest strongly that you see fisrt the file AnimatedElements.playground, and then, Garden.playground.

 We hope that we have helped,